daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_09_explore_m365_defender_portal.md

 1. Sign in with your admin credentials.
     1. In the Sign-in window, enter **admin@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) then select **Next**.
     1. Enter the admin password provided by your lab hosting provider.
 Select **Sign in**.
-    1. If you have previously logged in as the admin, you'll be prompted to complete a secondary authentication, as part of MFA.
-IF you haven't previously logged in as the admin, you'll be prompted to complete the MFA registration process.Follow the prompts on the screen to setup MFA.
+    1. Depending on your lab hoster and if this is the first time you are logging in to the tenant, you may be prompted to complete the MFA registration process.
+If so, follow the prompts on the screen to setup MFA.
-    1. When prompted to stay signed- in, select **Yes**.
-This takes you to the Microsoft 365 admin center page.
+    1. Once you're signed-in, you're taken to the Microsoft 365 admin center page.

 1. From the left navigation pane of the Microsoft 365 admin center, under Admin centers, select **Security**.
 If you don't see Security listed, select **Show all**, then select **Security**.
 A new browser page opens to the welcome page of the Microsoft Defender portal.

-1. If this is the first time you visit the Microsoft Defender portal, you may get a pop-up window to take a quick tour.
-It is recommended that you complete the tour.
-Select **Take a quick tour**.
-Read the description provided in each pop-up window, then select **Next**.
-Continue through the tour until you get to the end, then select **Done**.
+1. If this is the first time you visit the Microsoft 365 Defender portal, you may get a pop-up window to take a quick tour.
+You can choose to take the brief tour or close the window.

 1. The home page of the Microsoft Defender portal shows many of the common cards that security teams need.
 The composition of cards and data is dependent on the user role.
 Scroll through the page to view the default set of cards for your role as global admin.